cztomczak/cefpython/api/cefpython.md

 | ... | *args |
 | __Return__ | void |

 Post a task for execution on the thread associated with this task runner.
 Execution will occur asynchronously.
-Only Browser process threads are allowed, see IsThread() for a list of available threads and their descriptions.
+Only Browser process threads are allowed.

 An example usage is in the wxpython.py example on Windows, in implementation of LifespanHandler.OnBeforePopup().

+List of threads in the Browser process:
+* cef.TID_UI: The main thread in the browser.
+This will be the same as the main application thread if cefpython.Initialize() is called with a ApplicationSettings.multi_threaded_message_loop value of false.
+* cef.TID_DB: Used to interact with the database.
+* cef.TID_FILE: Used to interact with the file system.
+* cef.TID_FILE_USER_BLOCKING: Used for file system operations that block user interactions.
+Responsiveness of this thread affects users.
+* cef.TID_PROCESS_LAUNCHER: Used to launch and terminate browser processes.
+* cef.TID_CACHE: Used to handle slow HTTP cache operations.
+* cef.TID_IO: Used to process IPC and network messages.

+List of threads in the Renderer process:
+* cef.TID_RENDERER: The main thread in the renderer.
+Used for all webkit and V8 interaction.

 ### QuitMessageLoop